holynski/cse576_sp20_hw1/README.md

 #### Windows ####
 For windows, first install cmake and look at this [video](https://www.youtube.com/watch?v=gYmgbqGfv-8) to use cmake with Visual Studio.
 Since there are no external dependencies, if you're familiar with Visual Studio, you can also create a project and import the .H and .CPP files directly.
 Online resources should be enough to get things going, but if you get stuck the TAs are there to help you.

+For creating your project in Visual Studio (2017) directly follow the instructions:

+    Start Visual Studio 2017
+    Click File New Project from Existinng Code
+    On Welcome Screen make sure Visual C++ is selected Click Next
+    On the next screen
+    Add Path to src folder in "Project File Location" E.g. D:\Projects\MySandBox\UW_CS576\HW1\src
+    Give a name in Project Name (e.g.UW_CS576_HW1) Check "Add files to the project from these folders" Check "Add Subfolders"
+    Check "Show all files in Solution Explorer"
+    Click Next
+    In specify Project Settings
+    Check Use Visual Studio
+    In Project Type Select Console Application Project Click Next
+    In Specify Debug Configurations Click Next
+    In Specify Release Configurations Check Same as Debug Configuration Click Finish

+    You should see all the Source and Header files in the Solution Explorer Double click on test.c to see the Source in the sourcfe window test0.cpp has the main() function
+    Choose Debug X64/x86 in the Config boxes in the top Menu

+    In the Solution Explorer Window on the right
+    Right Click on the <Project Name> and Click Build Your project should build without errors

+    Build Output window should show:
+    1>UW_CS576_HW1.vcxproj -> D:\Projects\MySandBox\UW_CS576\HW1\src\x64\Debug\UW_CS576_HW1.exe
+    ========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========

+    You can Build the Release Version also by choosing Release   X64/x86
+    Right Click on the <Project Name> and Click Build Your project should build without errors

+    1>UW_CS576_HW1.vcxproj -> D:\Projects\MySandBox\UW_CS576\HW1\src\x64\Release\UW_CS576_HW1.exe
+    ========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========

+##### Execution #####

+    If you run the program from the Windows Command Line Console (started using "cmd" in the Windows Search window at the bottom left), cd to the main directory as your working directory: e.g. D:\Projects\MySandBox\UW_CS576\HW1 This will be your working directory
+    To run the test program, give the full pathname: e.g.
+    "D:\Projects\MySandBox\UW_CS576\HW1\src\x64\Release\UW_CS576_HW1.exe"
+    Note that "UW_CS576_HW1.exe" is the executable for the program you built called "test0"

+##### For Debugging in VS ######

+    Choose the Debug  X64/x86 setting and Build the Project In Projects->Properties Options Window
+    Choose "Debugging" from the left panel "Configuration Properties" On the right Window,
+    In Working Directory, enter the path to the build directory of the project: e.g. D:\Projects\MySandBox\UW_CS576\HW1

+    Run the program.
+A console window will show the output.
+    If you want to have the window remain open while you see the output put breakpoints appropriately in the source and run with stepping through the code.

 ### Run/Test ###